CECS-378-Group-10/ElbeeCrypt/include/README.txt

 This directory contains the header .hpp files.
-	- cryptor: Headers specific to the cryptor portion of the ransomware
+	- elbeecrypt/cryptor: Headers specific to the cryptor portion of the ransomware
-	- decryptor: Headers specific to the decryptor portion of the ransomware
+	- elbeecrypt/decryptor: Headers specific to the decryptor portion of the ransomware
-	- elbeecrypt: Headers shared between all modules of the ransomware
+	- elbeecrypt/common: Headers shared between all modules of the ransomware

+Files in other directories are 3rd-party sources and carry the following extension: .hxx